Huddersfield Town A.F.C. Reserves and Academy: Professional Development League (2012–2020)

 From the 2012–13 season, Huddersfield's development squad will compete in the newly formed Under-21 Professional Development League in the League 2 North Division.
 The league was set up as part of the wide-reaching Elite Player Performance Plan, and Town will be one of 12 clubs in the Category 2 Northern section along with Crewe Alexandra, Barnsley, Birmingham City, Coventry City, Derby County, Leeds United, Leicester City, Nottingham Forest, Sheffield United, Sheffield Wednesday and Wigan Athletic.
 The fixtures are set up to mirror those in the FA Premier Academy League for Under 18s.

 In the 2019–20 season, a Huddersfield team entered a small league (under-21 plus three overage) along with Brentford and four Scottish clubs.

-B Team (2020–present)
+B Team (2020–2025)

 In 2020 the club launched its B Team, effectively replacing the under-21 and under-23 age-level teams, and re-entered the Central League whilst continuing to take part in the Premier League Cup competition.

+Under 21s (2025–)

+Ahead of the 2025–26 season, the club announced their intention to rename the B Team to the Under 21s as part of the Academy upgrade to Category Two status, providing consistency across all Academy sides and mirroring the naming formats of other academy structures.

+The Under 21s finished sixth in the 2025–26 Professional Development League table, progressing to the playoff stage against Premier League 2 opposition.
+The team beat Reading, Bournemouth and Everton on their way to the final, where they beat Norwich City 4–2 at Carrow Road to become Professional Development League champions.